 Information and Communication Technologies (ICT) Literacy

 The Minimum Standards for School Approval, Ed 306.42, contain the minimum requirements districts must use in order to establish an ICT Literacy program for all students in grades K through 12.
 The standards require districts provide all K-12 students with opportunities to use and learn about a wide variety of digital tools through an integrated approach, in which the learning of content standards is enhanced through the use of information and communication technologies.
 The Office of Educational Technology reviews and supports districts and schools as they enhance and update their ICT Literacy Programs.
 The NH ICT Literacy Standards are based on the National Educational Technology Standards (NETS), which are developed by the International Society for Technology in Education (ISTE).
 For more informaiton, visit the ICT Literacy Toolkit on NHEON.org.

 NH e-Learning for Educators (OPEN NH)

 The NH e-Learning for Educators initiative offers online professional development courses as well as online facilitator and developer training through OPEN NH.
-OPEN NH is growing a cost-effective statewide online professional development system geared to support school or district needs.
+OPEN NH uses Moodle to deliver a growing and cost-effective statewide online professional development system geared to support school or district needs.
 We do this by selecting and training facilitators, designing online courses specifically designed to meet the needs of NH schools and educators, and researching effective online professional development.

 OPEN NH courses use a 7 week discussion-based model.
 A 1 week orientation unit, light in content, is followed by 6 weeks of heavier content review and discussion.
 The course content is 100% online and no additional materials are required.
 Each unit consists of readings and participation in discussions.
 An authentic course project is developed throughout the 7 weeks of the course which you can use in your classroom or school.
 There is an expectation that approximately 4-5 hours each week will be committed to participation the course.
 Following successful completion of the course, you will earn a Certificate of Completion for 35 contact hours of professional development.